ubclaunchpad/LP-website/GettingStarted/Resources.md

   It has a lot of short video lectures on a variety of topics, espcially Ruby and Vim, which can be quite useful for new developers.
 * [every-programmer-should-know](https://github.com/mtdvio/every-programmer-should-know)
-  provides a collection of technical things every software developers should know.
+  provides a collection of technical things every software developer should know.